Sport in India: Weightlifting

 Karnam Malleswari won a bronze medal at the 2000 Summer Olympics in Sydney, making her the first Indian woman to win an Olympic medal.
 The headquarters of the Indian Weightlifting Federation is in New Delhi.
 The federation is affiliated with the Indian Olympic Association (Delhi), and is also a member of the Asian Weightlifting Federation (Tehran) and International Weightlifting Federation (IWF, Budapest).

 Saikhom Mirabai Chanu, an Indian weightlifter, won silver at the 2020 Summer Olympics.

 In 2021, Saikhom Mirabai Chanu won silver medal in 49 kg category in 2020 Summer Olympics held in Tokyo, Japan.
 In 2022, she won Gold in weightlifting at Birmingham Commonwealth games.

 Wrestling

 Military World Games in Hyderabad, India.

-Considered one of the most ancient and oldest sports in the world, wrestling in India has a glorious past.
-The sport of wrestling began its journey in India several centuries ago, during the Middle Ages.
+Wrestling is a sport in India, going back to ancient times.
+The sport of wrestling began in India several centuries ago, during the Middle Ages.
 Wrestling is among the most prestigious and oldest events in the Olympic Games.
 It was included in the Olympics in 708 BC.
 In ancient times, wrestling in India was mainly used as a way to stay physically fit.
 It was also used as a military exercise without any weapons.
 Wrestling in India is also known as dangal, and it is the basic form of a wrestling tournament.

-In India, wrestling is mostly known as Malla-Yuddha.
-Wrestling was mentioned in ancient times, found in the Sanskrit epic of Indian history, Mahabharata.
-One of the premier characters in Mahabharata, Bhima, was considered a great wrestler.
-Other great wrestlers included Jarasandha, Duryodhana, and Karna.
-Another Indian epic, Ramayana, also mentions wrestling in India, describing Hanuman as one of the greatest wrestlers of that time.
-The 13th-century Malla Purana references a group of Gujarati Brahmin wrestlers known as Jyesthimallas.